-The Directors recognise the importance of sound corporate governance and of the five Directors who constitute the Board, one executive and four non-executives, reflecting a blend of different experience and backgrounds.
+The Directors recognise the importance of sound corporate governance and of the four Directors who constitute the Board, one executive and three non-executives, reflecting a blend of different experience and backgrounds.
 The Board considers Nigel Greenaway, Andrew Baddeley and Graham Warner to be independent in terms of the QCA Code.

 The Directors have overall responsibility for overseeing the performance of the Company’s activities.